 1. What identification do I need to bring?

-Each passenger must present valid identification at the heliport.
+Each passenger must present valid identification (a government-issued ID) at the heliport.
 Failure to do so will result in the inability to fly.

 2. Can I book Uber Copter for a guest?

 The trip must be booked by the eligible account owner.
-If an eligible rider books a seat for a guest, guest riders must be accompanied by and on the same flight as the eligible rider that booked.
+If an eligible rider books a seat for a guest, the guest rider must be accompanied by and on the same flight as the eligible rider that booked.

 3. How much luggage is allowed on the aircraft?

-You are permitted to bring one carry-on and one personal item aboard Uber Copter
+You are permitted to bring one piece of luggage and one personal item aboard Uber Copter

-Any additional luggage or luggage that does not meet these requirements may not be allowed onboard the helicopter.
+Any additional luggage or luggage that does not meet these requirements may not be allowed onboard the helicopter or lead to changes in the flight schedule.

 Please note that the following items may not be carried onboard the aircraft: Firearms, weapons, lithium batteries (including "smart bags" with non-removable lithium batteries), explosives, aerosol cans, flammables, oxidizers, toxins, radioactive materials, corrosives, e-cigarettes, hazardous materials, and any item included on the Federal TSA Prohibited Item List.
 Smoking is prohibited in any form while onboard the aircraft.